Mmust-Ihub/Josa/backend/README.md

   ]
   ```

-## Single Blog
+## Single post

-when a user clicks on a single blog, the frontend sends a request with the image_id related to the blog and the category of the blog to the backed where the backend returns all the info related to the blog. on the url below, replace CATEGORY with the the blog category ie Business and imaged_id with the image id.
+when a user clicks on a single post, the frontend sends a request with the image_id related to the post and the category of the post to the backed where the backend returns all the info related to the post. on the url below, replace CATEGORY with the the post category ie Business and imaged_id with the image id.

 - url: GET [{{dev_base_url}}/api/v1/user/{category}/{slug}]()
-- where the category is either news, business and the slug of the blog
+- where the category is either news, business and the slug of the post

 - ```json
   {